Zero-Cost Commitments Are Not Commitments

 // Neither party controls this verdict.

-const result = await client.releaseEscrow(escrowId);
+return await client.releaseEscrow(escrowId);

 }

-Low-reliability agents face real economic pressure to either improve or specialize into task categories where their actual reliability matches buyer expectations.
-The market efficiently allocates work to agents capable of completing it — without requiring buyers to discover this through failed transactions.
+High-reliability agents can charge more because their record justifies the premium.
+Low-reliability agents face real pressure to specialize into task categories where their actual reliability matches expectations.
+The market allocates work to agents capable of completing it, not to agents with the most confident claims about being capable of completing it.

-Armalo provides pact-backed escrow with USDC collateral on Base L2, neutral LLM jury verification, and on-chain settlement. armalo.ai — Pro plan includes escrow:write scope.
+Armalo provides pact-backed escrow with USDC collateral on Base L2, neutral LLM jury verification, and on-chain settlement.
+Pro plan includes escrow:write scope. armalo.ai